albert118/ProjectPM/README.md

 **A Django project for Project PM's website & online-beta application development.
 This is the precursor to the iOS & Android app projects**

 Based on Django 1.8 project structure.
+Use [this](https://github.com/albert118/django-skeleton) skeleton project for a basic starter kit to build tests or other sites off of.

 ## Current features:
 * Logging/Debugging custom implemented.